pydio/pydio-doc-howto/cells_prometheus_grafana.md

 #### Grafana

 First Start Grafana.
 By default, it is accessible at port 3000.
-You define your own specific port using the `GF_SERVER_HTTP_PORT` environement variable.
+You can define your own specific port using the `GF_SERVER_HTTP_PORT` environement variable.

 Choose an admin/password and perform basic install steps.

-Add a Prometheus DataSource in Grafana pointing to the Prometheus port defined in the previous step.
+Add a Prometheus DataSource in Grafana pointing to the Prometheus instance defined in the previous step.

 ### The Grafana Dashboard